Hedging short-maturity Asian options in local volatility models: Abstract

 \section{Abstract}

 This paper discusses the short-maturity behavior of Asian option prices and hedging portfolios.
 We consider the risk-neutral valuation and the delta value of the Asian option having a H\"older continuous payoff function in a local volatility model.
-The main idea of this analysis is that the local volatility model can be approximated by a Gaussian process at short maturity $T.$ By combining this approximation argument with Malliavin calculus, we conclude that the short-maturity behaviors of Asian option prices and the delta values are approximately expressed as those of their European counterparts with volatility

-where $\sigma(\cdot,\cdot)$ is the local volatility function and $S_0$ is the initial value of the stock.
+The main idea of this analysis is that the local volatility model can be approximated by a Gaussian process at short maturity.
+By combining this approximation argument with Malliavin calculus, we derive short-maturity asymptotics for Asian option prices and deltas, and express them in terms of the local volatility function and the initial stock price.
 In addition, we show that the convergence rate of the approximation is determined by the H\"older exponent of the payoff function.
-Finally, the short-maturity asymptotics of Asian call and put options are discussed from the viewpoint of the large deviation principle.
+Numerical experiments on concrete examples validate the effectiveness of the proposed method.\\